bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

 Short answer:

 * Explain how the CPU provides concurrency or parallelism:
+- ANS: By using multiple cores.

 * Describe assembly language and machine language:
+- ANS: Assembly is low level human readable language that is derived from source code.
+Machine language is code consisting of 1s and 0s derived from assembly code.

 * Why is 3D performance so much higher with a graphics card than without?
+- ANS: GC helps to offload the heavy computation for 3D from the CPU

 * Suggest the role that graphics cards play in machine learning:
+- ANS: To offload from the CPU the heavy computation needed for machine learning.

 ## Coding